-- Adopting, reviewing and monitoring of various policies, systems and procedures with regards to day to day operations such as j. human resource, information technology, data management etc.; - Investing of idle funds of Embassy REIT in areas and up to a limit specifically delegated by the Board of Directors;
+- a.
+Adopting, reviewing and monitoring of various policies, systems and procedures with regards to day to day operations such as j. human resource, information technology, data management etc.; - To consider and approve including authorising such officials of the Company for approval and execution of undertaking(s), declaration(s), guarantee(s), letters of comfort and such other Investing of idle funds of Embassy REIT in areas documents to the banks/financial institutions b. and up to a limit specifically delegated by the with respect to financial assistance availed for Board of Directors; loans availed by the Special Purpose Vehicle's and Holdco of Embassy Office Parks REIT.